BrewUp/BrewUp.ModularArchitecture/README.md

 In this solution we used two different libraries
 > - NetArchtest is a fluent API for .Net Standard that can enforce architectural rules in unit tests.
 It's inspired by the ArchUnit library for java

-# What is MicroservicesArchitecture

-# Why Bounded Context is not Enough?

-# What is QuantumArchitecture

 # Run Solution
 > - docker build -t brewup .
 > - docker run --rm -p 8000:80 brewup